Engee documentation

 Yes

-# Pressure drop vector, dp — vector of differential pressure values
+# Pressure drop vector, dp — vector of pressure drop values

 Details

-Vector of differential pressure values for flow rate table parameterization.
-The differential pressure values correspond to the positions of the Control member position vector, s and the flow rates of the Volumetric flow rate table, q(s,dp) or Mass flow rate table, mdot(s,dp).
-Values are listed in ascending order and must be greater than 0.
-Linear interpolation is used between data points.
+Vector of differential pressure values for tabular flow parameterization.
+The differential pressure values correspond to the positions of the control element Control member position vector, s and the flow values Volumetric flow rate table, q(s,dp) or Mass flow rate table, mdot(s,dp).
+The values are listed in ascending order and must be greater.
+0. Linear interpolation is used between data points.

 Dependencies